-Each assignment write-up includes its due date (usually a Monday).
-Due dates may be moved at the last moment if there is a weather emergency, e.g. a snow day.
+Assignment instructions and due dates will be published on the class web page.
 Assignments are due no later than 11:59pm on the due date.
 Assignments submitted after this deadline will be treated as follows:

 - submitted late, but within three days of the due date: 20% deducted from the grade - After three days, no credit without approval from your instructor.